Clarkson Wright and Jakes Ltd Banner Image

 This is a serious threat and can be effective in encouraging your customer to pay.

-If a winding up order or bankruptcy is made, it is likely that you will be an unsecured creditor and there is a risk that you may only receive a nominal amount – or nothing.
+If a winding up order or bankruptcy order is made, it is likely that you will be an unsecured creditor and there is a risk that you may only receive a nominal amount – or nothing.

 Other considerations